sar-kat-hop/skh-portfolio/README.md

 N/A

 ## Link to Deployed Site
-You can visit the deployed website [here](url).
+You can visit the deployed website [here](https://sar-kat-hop.github.io/skh-portfolio/).

 Please note: because I don't currently have apps to link as per the assignment criteria, I used placeholder images that link to prior class-related repos on my GitHub page or my GitHub profile landing page.
+The placeholder images are royalty free stock images found online (see Contributing below.)

 ## Contributing
 The code for normalize.css can be found on [Nicolas Gallagher's GitHub](github.com/necolas/normalize.css).

+Royalty free images found on [Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/).

 ## License
 Please refer to the included license in this repo.